jessebmurray/COVID-19/README.md

 In this brief side project, I explore how the population density of a US county can be used to predict its prevalence of COVID-19, and how this relationship changes as the virus continues its march across urban, suburban, and rural counties alike.
 I also explore the relative changes in people's interests during the pandemic lockdown by looking at the changes in various google searches at the US epicenter of the crisis: NYC.

+## Visualizations

-## How does population density affect the prevalence of COVID-19?
+### How does population density affect the prevalence of COVID-19?

 ![](/plots/prevalence.gif)